gersak/ty/README.md

 - ✅ **Framework agnostic** - Use with React, Vue, HTMX, or vanilla HTML
 - ✅ **No build step required** - CDN ready, just add script tag
 - ✅ **Your input matters** - Early adopters shape the direction
-- ✅ **ClojureScript powered** - Built with a language designed to last

-## The Idea
+## The Vision

-Web Components work everywhere.
-React today, Vue tomorrow, vanilla JS next week - doesn't matter.
-Same components, same API.
-And if you're already using ClojureScript, they integrate beautifully with Google Closure compiler.

-**The vision:** Components that automatically provide the best UX for each environment.
+Components that automatically provide the best UX for each environment.
 Desktop gets hover states and keyboard navigation.
 Mobile gets touch-friendly interactions and gestures.
 No props, no configuration.

 **See it in action:** [ty.gersak.io](https://gersak.github.io/ty)